1Computer1/megumin-selfbot/README.md

 The color of embeds used in images and in quoting.
 Set it to a hex code, an integer, "random", or "auto" to use your current role's color.

+#### Grammar: "grammar"
+Capitalizes your sentences and fixes contractions.
+Does not actually make your grammar that much better.

+#### Caching: "cache"
+Amount of messages to keep in cache (default 50).
+Set to 0 to disable message caching, possibly saving memory.
+Will make the edits command useless.

 #### No Logging: "noLogs"
 Disables console logging.
 Errors are still logged.

-#### Grammar: "grammar"
-Capitalizes your sentences and fixes contractions.
-Does not actually make your grammar that much better.

 ## Commands
 By default, the prefix is /.
 You can change this in the config.json.